 While neither of these can be completely accurate or tailored to your tastes, it at least gives a general overview of how others reacted to the TV show or film.
 The UK streamer Now TV adopts the same five-star system too.

-Of course, Netflix is persistently looking for new ways to go against the grain and its alternative method of rating content is not without its merit.
-As some users said, they did use the thumbs down as a way to effectively remove shows, films, and specials they were never going to have interest in, with one stating that “it was the best method of letting Netflix’s algorithm know that he wasn’t interested.”
+Of course, Netflix is persistently looking for new ways to go against the grain, and its alternative method of rating content is not without its merit.
+As some users said, they did use the thumbs down as a way to effectively remove shows, films, and specials they were never going to have interest in.
+One user even stated that “it was the best method of letting Netflix’s algorithm know” that he wasn’t interested.

-However, the overall conclusion from users online is that the switch from a five-star rating to a thumbs up, thumbs down one did the opposite of what it intended and became less accurate in matching content to its users’ tastes.
+However, the overall conclusion from users online is that the switch from a five-star rating to a thumbs-up-thumbs-down does the opposite of what it intended: it became less accurate in matching content to its users’ tastes via recommended content.

 I hate the new thumbs rating.
 I attempted to watch 3 shows.
 All would of been rated 2 stars waste of my time.
 Canceling today.